 There were a few Pottery Barn recommendations too!

-“We bought black out paper blinds at Home Depot for like $15 or something like that and taped it to the window using thick black tape.
+“We bought black out paper blinds at Home Depot for somewhere around $15 and taped it to the window using thick black tape.
 Then we also put black out blinds on top of it (which came with the house).
-Used that black thick tape on the outer rim of the door to block light coming in throw the cracks of the door.
-Towel along the bottom.
-Then we hung a bed sheet outside his door pinned up with thumb tacks and another bedsheet at the top of the stair case to keep light from the front of the house from coming in.
-Excessive yes but that was the only we were able to get our sons room to be pitch black”
+We used thick black tape on the outer rim of the door; this helped to block light coming in through the cracks of the door.
+We placed a towel along the bottom of the door and then we hung a bed sheet outside his door pinned up with thumb tacks.
+Another bed sheet was tacked up at the top of the stair case to keep light from the front of the house from coming in.
+Excessive yes, but that was the only way we were able to get our sons room to be pitch black”

 There were a few comments about using garbage bags and a lot of people who use it as an extra layer.

 TIP!
-If you are going to use garbage bags, be sure to put them up before your child sleeps in the room and go in throughout the day to make sure that there is not a smell coming off the bags.
-For some rooms that have direct sun in the morning/midday, it can smell so I would skip the bags and try a temporary shade.
+If you are going to use garbage bags, put them up before your child sleeps in the room.
+Go in throughout the day to make sure that there is not a smell coming off the bags.
+For some rooms that have direct sun in the morning/midday, it can smell.
+If this happens, skip the bags and try a temporary shade.

-Whatever you decide to use, make it dark for sleep time and then brighten up the day during awake time (by opening your curtains and blinds or turning on the light).
+Whatever you decide to use, make it dark for sleep time.
+When it is awake time, brighten up the room to stop melatonin production.
+You can make it bright by opening your curtains or turning on the light.

 If you have any other ideas, let me know!